matancarmeli7/cloudlet/argocdod/README.md

   * Optional - add parameters to the repo's ```values.yaml``` if you need it for your app definition.

 * Place your ArgoCD application definition in the ```templates``` folder.

+* Sync your app in ArgoCD (this step is needed if sync policy is manual).